 Thank you for clarifying that for me.

-Please kindly remember to star rate our service so that we receive credit for helping you today
+Please kindly remember to rate positively by using the stars so that credit is received for helping you today